jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

 - Parallel Analysis: The table displays as many factors as variables selected for analysis, eigenvalues corresponding to the real-data factor, and the eigenvalue corresponding to the parallel mean resampled value.
 It will display an asterisk along the names of the factors advised to be retained (whose real-data eigenvalue is greater than the resampled-data mean value).
 Note that, even when selecting a PC-based parallel analysis, the table will refer to "factors" as the ones advised to be retained instead of "components"; this is due to common usage of the PC-based parallel analysis method for assessing the number of factors within EFA (e.g., Golino et al., 2020).

+- Assumption Checks:

+	- Mardia's Test of Multivariate Normality: Assesses the degree of the departure from multivariate normality of the included variables in terms of multivariate skewness and kurtosis.
+The Mardia's test will always include the listwise complete cases.

 #### Path Diagram
 - F(1,2,3,...): The factors in the model are represented by the circles.
 - Variables: The variables are represented by the boxes.